vict0rbergstr0m/SimpleTranscodarr/readme.md

 - TODO FOR REAL RELEASE!!!!! dont look a worker for a long time!! aka dont do heavy stuff in the calls from front end, do all the heavy stuff in a seperata thread. aka start a new thread when you get a call from the front end.

-- also, you need a consisten storage such as a cache. codeium recomended redis...
+- also, you need a consisten storage such as a cache. codeium recomended redis... dont forget the lock thing when writing so multiple threads arnt writing to the same thing... uuughhh

 Create a simple web app that you can deploy in docker using python and flask (pip package) and probably html.
 The app should allow you to transcode easier.